Table of Contents

 8. Music Writer/Journalist

 Music Writers or Journalists are those who enjoy putting pen to paper and writing about everything that has to do with the music industry.
-This could mean that they are tasked with providing content for a music-centric website, or maybe they cover specific music-related events around the world for a famous magazine like Rolling Stone.
+This could mean that they are tasked with providing content for a music-centric website, or maybe they cover specific music-related events around the world for a famous magazine like Rolling Stone (or websites like Music in Minnesota!).

 9. Music Teacher